 You may inspect [CRA’s] files about you (in person, by mail, or by phone) by providing identification to [CRA].
 If you do, [CRA] will provide you help to understand the files, including communication with trained personnel and an explanation of any codes.
 Another person may accompany you by providing identification.

 If [CRA] obtains any information by interview, you have the right o obtain a complete and accurate disclosure of the scope and nature of the investigation performed.

-While the Ninth Circuit recognized that these two paragraphs were a good faith effort to provide information that an applicant might find useful, it found the language “extraneous” because it might “pull[ ] the applicant’s attention away from his privacy rights protected by the FCRA by calling his attention to the rights” the applicant has to inspect the CRA’s files.
+While the Ninth Circuit recognized that these two paragraphs were a good faith effort to provide information that an candidate might find useful, it found the language “extraneous” because it might “pull[ ] the candidate’s attention away from his privacy rights protected by the FCRA by calling his attention to the rights” the candidate has to inspect the CRA’s files.
 Instead of including the two paragraphs in the disclosure, the Court said the employer should have provided the information in a separate document “because the information cannot reasonably be deemed part of a ‘disclosure … that a consumer report will be obtained for employment purposes.’”
 Because the district court did not address whether the text of the disclosure violated the FCRA’s requirement that the disclosure also be “clear and conspicuous,” the Court remanded that issue to the district court.

 Pre-Adverse Action Claim